TahvoTech/daily_coding_routine/README.md

 # Daily Coding Routine

 Welcome to the Daily Coding Routine repository!
-This repo is dedicated to adding new small code snippets daily or weekly in Python or other programming languages to help learn and improve coding skills.
+This repository is dedicated to adding new small code snippets daily or weekly in Python or other programming languages to help you learn and improve your coding skills.

 ## Mini Code Topics